A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: OU type growth-fragmentation processes

-Recall from Definition~\ref{Ch4:defn:BOUP} that the OU type branching Markov process $\Zs$ is the increasing limit of a family of OU type branching Markov chains $(\cutOU{\Zs}, \levOU \geq 0)$.
-We thus define for every $\levOU \geq 0$ a \emph{truncated} OU type growth-fragmentation $\cutOUd{\Xs}$ by the exponential of $\cutOU{\Zs}$ (rearranged in decreasing order).
-In particular when $\levOU =0$, in the truncated system $\cutOUd[0]{\Xs}$ there is always at most one fragment, called \emph{the selected fragment} of $\Xsd$.
-We stress that it is not necessarily the largest one in the system.
+For every $\levOU\ge 0$, we refer to the exponential of the truncated process $\cutOU{\Zs}$ (rearranged in decreasing order) as the \emph{truncated} OU type growth-fragmentation $\cutOUd{\Xs}$.
+When $\levOU =0$, in the truncated system $\cutOUd[0]{\Xs}$ there is at most one fragment at any time, called \emph{the selected fragment} of $\Xsd$; however, it is not necessarily the largest one in the system.